You are not your 2 AM conversations;

 People-pleasing only creates soup sandwiches, a mess where no one is satisfied.

-The business decisions I regret the most are the ones I where I wish I had acted out with more kindness.
+The business decisions I regret the most are those I wish I had acted out with more kindness.

 Too often, I made decisions based on what I, our bosses or the mission demanded.

-Decisions made without humanity and care for the people impacted.
+Decisions are made without humanity and care for the people impacted.